Alliance Defending Freedom

 Since its founding in 1994, ADF has become a key extremist conservative legal group, raising nearly $100 million in 2021 and employing nearly 400 attorneys and support staff.
 The organization also maintains a network of thousands of attorneys to take on cases pro bono around the world.
 Numerous federal judges, including Supreme Court Justice Amy Coney Barrett, have ties to ADF — creating a favorable bench for ADF’s ideological legal crusade.

 ADF uses litigation as a tool to force its radical agenda through the courts.
 The organization has played a key role in recent landmark Supreme Court cases such as the Dobbs decision that overturned Roe v.
 Wade, the 303 Creative LLC v.
-Elenis Court case that allowed businesses to discriminate against the LGBTQ community, and the Masterpiece Cakeshop v.
+Elenis court case that allowed businesses to discriminate against the LGBTQ community, and the Masterpiece Cakeshop v.
 Colorado Civil Rights Commission decision that opened the door to discrimination based on religious freedoms.
 According to ADF, the freedom to discriminate is the same as religious liberty, as civil rights protections apparently violate religious beliefs.
 ADF is also representing the plaintiffs in a major upcoming Supreme Court case, FDA v.
 Alliance for Hippocratic Medicine, which threatens the availability of the abortion drug mifepristone, which was approved by the FDA in 2000 and is considered safe to use.

 ADF also has a significant international presence, with offices around the world and attorneys staffing international governing bodies including the European Union, the UN, and the Organization of American States.
 ADF’s advocacy for hateful policies abroad benefits their domestic legal battles, as some US judges cite international case law in their decisions.